Critiquing and Editing Service

 Carin Siegfried -- fiction, nonfiction

 Siegfried has been in the book business for twenty years, since starting work in the Davidson College library.
 She was an editor for Thomas Dunne Books at St. Martin’s Press in New York for five years, acquiring twenty-five books, including a New York Times bestseller, a Kelly Ripa Book Club selection, and a Barnes & Noble Discover Great New Writers selection.
-In addition, she worked on more than 100 books on behalf of Tom Dunne, including numerous bestsellers and award winners.
+In addition, she worked on more than one-hundred books on behalf of Tom Dunne, including numerous bestsellers and award winners.
 More recently she was the New England independent bookstore sales rep, and then a national account manager, for book wholesaler Baker & Taylor.
-In 2009 she founded the Charlotte chapter of the Women’s National Book Association and served as its first President.
-She currently is a reporter for Courthouse News Service and runs her own editorial service, where she enjoys helping writers make their books the very best.
+In 2009 she founded the Charlotte chapter of the Women’s National Book Association and served as its first president.
+She currently is the national president for the WNBA and runs her own editorial service, where she enjoys helping writers make their books the very best.
+She is the author of The Insider’s Guide to a Career in Book Publishing (2014).

 Eleanora E. Tate -- children’s fiction, nonfiction